 Can I repost the text of [x]?

 If you plan on reposting the entire translation, please don’t (unless the page has gone missing or is deleted); I’d prefer you link back instead.
 If you’re quoting passages, feel free to do so, but please also credit and/or link back.
+Posting my lyric translations to wikis or other editable lyric aggregate sites is fine, but, again, please credit and/or link back.

 Of course, I ask that you credit and take proper procedures with the original source as well.